Null infinity as an inverted extremal horizon: Matching an infinite set of conserved quantities for gravitational perturbations: Introduction

 In this work, we study further the relation between the surfaces of null infinity and horizon at a finite distance.
 The structure of our paper is the following.
 In Section~\ref{sec:ScriAsEBH}, we review the physics near each of the two null surfaces.
-After highlighting their different dynamics, we show the existence of discrete spatial inversions that conformally map the geometry of an asymptotically flat spacetime to the geometry near an extremal, non-expanding and non-twisting horizon.
+After highlighting their different dynamics, we show the existence of discrete spatial inversions that conformally map the geometry of an asymptotically flat spacetime to the geometry near an extremal, non-expanding and non-twisting horizon\footnote{As explained in more details later, this conformal isomorphism arises from the realization that $\scri$ is also a non-expanding horizon that is furthermore extremal and non-twisting, thanks to the existence of preferred divergence-free conformal frames~\cite{Ashtekar:2024mme,Ashtekar:2024bpi}.}.
 This allows the construction of a dictionary that relates geometric quantities living on one null surface to quantities living on the corresponding dual-under-spatial-inversion null surface.
 We also review and contrast the symmetries that preserve the structure near null infinity and near the horizon.
 As we clarify there, these naturally arise as subsectors of the larger class of Carrollian conformal symmetries.

 In Section~\ref{sec:CouchTorrenceERN}, we consider the explicit example of the four-dimensional extremal Reissner-Nordstr\"om black hole, which has the special property of being self-dual under the aforementioned type of spatial inversions.
 This property provides a geometric explanation for the existence of the well-known discrete conformal isometry of Couch \& Torrence~\cite{Couch1984}.
 We analyze the equations of motion associated with scalar, electromagnetic (with frozen gravitational field) and gravitational (with constrained electromagnetic perturbations) perturbations of the extremal Reissner-Nordstr\"om black hole in a unified framework.
 This allows us to extract the infinite towers of near-horizon (Aretakis) charges and the near-null infinity (Newman-Penrose) charges for any spin-weight-$s$ perturbations.
 We then apply our analysis to extract physical constraints, namely, we demonstrate the one-to-one matching between infinite hierarchy of Aretakis and Newman-Penrose conserved quantities, extending previous results~\cite{Bizon:2012we,Lucietti:2012xr,Ori:2013iua,Sela:2015vua,Godazgar:2017igz,Bhattacharjee:2018pqb,Fernandes:2020jto} to the more intricate case of gravitational perturbations.
 As we explain, the key feature that allows us to derive the analogs of these results for the gravitational case is the fact that the spin-weighted wave operator of extremal Reissner-Nordstr\"om is conformally invariant under conformal inversions.